bitcoin/bips/bip-segdata.md

 ### Prunability

 A SegData entry is never a consensus input.
-The commitment binds the entry hashes carried in the reference outputs, not the entry bytes (§SegData Merkle tree), so a block validates from its base serialisation whether or not any entry is held.
+The commitment binds the entry hashes carried in the reference outputs, not the entry bytes ([SegData Merkle tree](#segdata-merkle-tree)), so a block validates from its base serialisation whether or not any entry is held.
 A node MAY therefore discard any or all entries at any depth and keep only the commitment, so SegData is structurally prunable, independently of the rest of the block.

 This extends the established notion of pruning, discarding data once it has served validation, to a higher precision.
 Block pruning drops whole blocks by depth, SegData pruning discards individual or bulk entries by type.